Braverman creating power to seize boat migrants’ phones despite watchdog probe

 Exclusive: Probe is ongoing into an unlawful phone seizures by Home Office that secretly operated until late 2020

-Suella Braverman wants to create a law allowing the government to seize and search all small boat migrants' phones, despite the Home Office being censured for the same practice just last year.
+Suella Braverman wants to create a law allowing the government to seize and search phones belonging to small boat migrants, despite the Home Office being censured for the same practice just last year.

 The Home Office admitted acting unlawfully when it seized mobile phones from all migrants crossing the Channel between 2018 and 2020.